Hostile/MatrixMasternode/README.md

 ./Matrix.sh

-You should now have a /keystore directory in your GO-MATRIX/chaindata directory copy your UTC--wallet file into the keystore folder.
+You should now have a keystore/ directory in your GO-MATRIX/chaindata directory

+Copy your UTC--wallet file into the keystore/ folder.

 Go back to your GO-MATRIX directory and create your signAccount.json file using the text editor of your choice.